Characterizing Truthful Multi-Armed Bandit Mechanisms: Truthfulness characterization

-The main structural implication is ``truthful implies exploration-separated".
-To illustrate the ideas behind this implication, we first state and prove it for two agents.
+The main structural implication in both theorems is that truthfulness implies the corresponding structural condition (either that the allocation rule is exploration separated or that it is weakly separated.)
+To illustrate the ideas behind this implication, we prove the two-agent case directly.

 \begin{proposition} Consider the \problem\ with two agents.
 Let $\A$ be a non-degenerate scale-free deterministic allocation rule.
-If $(\A,\mathcal{P})$ is a normalized truthful mechanism for some $\mathcal{P}$, then it is exploration separated. \end{proposition} \begin{proof} Assume $\A$ is not exploration-separated.
-Then there is a \emph{counterexample} $(\rho,t)$: a realization $\rho$ and a round $t$ such that round $t$ is influential and allocation in round $t$ depends on bids.
+If $(\A,\mathcal{P})$ is a normalized truthful mechanism for some $\mathcal{P}$, then it is exploration separated. \end{proposition}

+\begin{proof} Assume $\A$ is not exploration-separated.
+Then there is a \emph{counterexample} $(\rho,t)$: a \realization $\rho$ and a round $t$ such that round $t$ is influential and allocation in round $t$ depends on bids.
 We want to prove that this leads to a contradiction.

 Let us pick a counterexample $(\rho,t)$ with some useful properties.
-Since round $t$ is influential, there exists a realization $\rho$ and bid profile $b$ such that the allocation at some round $t'>t$ (the \emph{influenced} round) is different under realization $\rho$ and another realization $\rho'=\rho\xor\indicator(j,t)$, where $j = \A(b;\rho;t)$ is the agent chosen at round $t$ under $\rho$.
+Since round $t$ is influential, there exists a \realization $\rho$ and bid profile $b$ such that the allocation at some round $t'>t$ (the \emph{influenced} round) is different under \realization $\rho$ and another \realization $\rho'=\rho\xor\indicator(j,t)$, where $j = \A(b;\rho;t)$ is the agent chosen at round $t$ under $\rho$.
 Without loss of generality, let us pick a counterexample with minimum value of $t'$ over all choices of $(b,\rho,t)$.
 For ease of exposition, from this point on let us assume that $j=2$.
 For the counterexample we can also assume that $\rho_1(t')=1$, and that there are no clicks after round $t'$, that is $\rho_l(t'') = \rho'_{l}(t'')=0$ for all $t''>t'$ and for all $l\in\{1,2\}$.